RoffyS/Qwen-1.5B-DataScienceTA/README.md

 # Technical Report: Low-Resource Data Science Teaching Assistant Using Qwen-1.5B
 https://huggingface.co/RoffyS/Qwen-1.5B-DataScienceTA

 Note: The current Qwen-1.5B-DataScienceTA is an early-stage model and is not yet ready for deployment.
 The model is still in the fine-tuning phase and is being tested for its performance and reliability.
-The dataset used for fine-tuning is not yet finalized as I am still experimenting with the teacher model and the raw corpora.
+The dataset used for fine-tuning has not yet been finalized as I am still experimenting with the teacher model and the raw corpora.
 Also, the corpora are not going to be open-sourced due to privacy concerns.

 ## Project Overview
 - **Objective**: Develop locally-deployable teaching assistant for data science concepts
 - **Base Model**: Qwen-2.5-Coder-1.5B-Instruct
-- **Method**: LoRA fine-tuning with guided data generation of larger model
+- **Method**: LoRA fine-tuning with guided data generation of a larger model
 - **Target**: Teaching assistant for conceptual understanding in exam settings

 ## Data Pipeline